 The CCC, often in partnership with other departments on campus, also holds other special services of Christian worship during the year as needed/desired.

 Additional Support for Student Worship

-The Campus Christian Center proides much support to help students find the appropriate styles and forms of worship for themselves during their collegiate experience.
+The CCC provides much support to help students find the appropriate styles and forms of worship for themselves during their collegiate experience.
 Much worship at Berea College occurs in the residence halls.
-The Campus Christian Center, in partnership with the Department of Residential Life Collegium, provides the Student Chaplain Program to support and encourage spiritual growth of students.
+The CCC, in partnership with the Department of Residential Life Collegium, provides the Student Chaplain Program to support and encourage the spiritual growth of students.
 Student Chaplains, who serve as spiritual leaders and Resident Assistants, live and minister in the residence halls.
 Some of their duties include planning worship experiences for the interested residents in their respective halls.
-In addition, the Campus Christian Center occasionally works with students to help them with transportation to various locations of worship (churches, synagogues, mosques, and temples) in the surrounding area, when no similar communities exist in or around the town of Berea itself.
-The Center also provides space and resources for the weekly worship and devotions of student religious organizations on campus.

 Additionally, the CCC occasionally works with students to help them with transportation to various locations of worship in the surrounding area.